takamin/mz700-js/README.md

 This is a MZ-700 emulator running on the web browser written by JavaScript.

-At first, the New Monitor Program is running.
+Initially, the New Monitor Program is running.

-You can drop the MZT-file to its screen to run the program.
+You can drop a MZT-file to the screen to run.

-The MZ-700 was a Japanese 8-bit personal computer that was produced by SHARP from 1982.
+The MZ-700 is a Japanese 8-bit personal computer produced by SHARP in Nov.15,1982.
+It is powered by Z80A CPU 3.58MHz, and represents eight colors and various characters, but no graphics and monoral beep sound.
+It also equipped built-in cassette tape player/recorder and 4 color plotter printer.

-a lot of people were saying,
+So, A lot of people were saying,

 __There is no impossible things for MZ-700.__